dqops/dqo/docs/reference/yaml/recurring/table-daily-recurring-checks.md

 ___

-## TableAvailabilityDailyRecurringChecksSpec
+## TableAccuracyDailyRecurringChecksSpec
-Container of built-in preconfigured data quality checks on a table level that are detecting the table availability.
+Container of built-in preconfigured data quality checks on a table level that are verifying the accuracy of the table, comparing it with another reference table.